-On the editorial side, we are very grateful to our three main consultants, Dr Robert Burchfield, Chief Editor of the Oxford English Dictionary, Stuart Flexner, Editor-in-Chief of the Random House Dictionary, and Professor Sir Randolph Quirk, all of whom have made many invaluable contributions, and saved us from countless errors of fact and interpretation.
+On the editorial side, we are very grateful to our three main consultants, Dr Robert Burchfield, Chief Editor of the Oxford English Dictionary, Stuart Flexner, Editor-in-Chief of the Random House Dictionary, and Professor Sir Randolph Quirk, all of whom have made many valuable contributions, and saved us from countless errors of fact and interpretation.
 For those that remain, we take full responsibility.

 In addition to the overall guidance of our consultants, each programme and chapter benefited hugely from the involvement of many scholars throughout the world who gave us of their time and expertise far beyond the call of duty.
-For chapter one: Dr J. C. Wells, Professor John Honey, and Professor Peter Strevens.
-For chapter two: Professor Tom Shippey, Dr
+For Chapter 1: Dr J. C. Wells, Professor John Honey, and Professor Peter Strevens.
+For Chapter 2: Professor Tom Shippey, Dr Michael Clanchy, Professor Bruce Mitchell, and Dr Christopher Page.
+For Chapter 3: Professor F. G. Cassidy, and Professor Stanley Ellis.
+For Chapter 4: Professor John Braidwood, Professor A. J. Aitken, and Professor Cratis Williams.

-Michael Clanchy, Professor Bruce Mitchell, and Dr Christopher Page.
-For chapter three: Professor F. G. Cassidy, and Professor Stanley Ellis.
-For chapter four: Professor John Braidwood, Professor A. J. Aitken, and Professor Cratis Williams.
-For chapter five: Professor Alan Bliss, Professor J. L. Henry, Dr Séamas Ó'Catháin, Professor Harold Paddock, and Dr Loreto Todd.
-For chapter six: Professor J. L. Dillard, Dr John Holm, Dr Loreto Todd, Dr Arthur Spears, and Dr Michael Cooke.
-For chapter seven: Professor Jack Chambers, and Professor John Fought.
-For chapter eight: Professor Robert Eagleson, Professor John Bernard, Professor Arthur Delbridge, and Dr W. S. Ramsun.
-For chapter nine: Professor Mervyn Morris, Professor Edwin Thumboo, Professor Peter Trudgill, Professor E. K. Brathwaite, and Professor Eldred Jones.
+For Chapter 5: Professor Alan Bliss, Professor J. L. Henry, Dr Séamas Ó'Catháin, Professor Harold Paddock, and Dr Loreto Todd.
+For Chapter 6: Professor J. L. Dillard, Dr John Holm, Dr Loreto Todd, Dr Arthur Spears, and Dr Michael Cooke.
+For Chapter 7: Professor Jack Chambers, and Professor John Fought.
+For Chapter 8: Professor Robert Eagleson, Professor John Bernard, Professor Arthur Delbridge, and Dr W. S. Ramsun.
+For Chapter 9: Professor Mervyn Morris, Professor Edwin Thumboo, Professor Peter Trudgill, Professor E. K. Braithwaite, and Professor Eldred Jones.

-We owe an important thank you to the production team who brought the series to the screen: to our producers, Peter Dale and John Pett; to our assistant producers Vivian Ducat and Dr Howard Reid; to our tireless series cameraman, David South, who also provided many of the finest illustrations in this book; to his assistant, Frank Bigg, to our sound-recordist, Anthony Wornum, to our production assistants, Anthea Cridlan and Hilary Harrison, and last but not least, our series film editor, Richard Spurway, and his assistant Philippa Spurway.
-We should also like to thank Julia Alldridge, Bob Cummins, Maureen Dewick, Alan FitzJohn, Nicky Fox, Andrew Godfrey, John Goodyer, Sarah Hardie, Graham Hare, Lorelle Harker, Kenneth Hasler, Kate Jennings, Anne Leleu, John McGlashan, Doug Mawson, Sid Morris, Sue New, Stephen Oliver, Denise Perrin, Liz Ross, Clive Siddall, Janet Sinclair, Pat Southam, Sarah Stacey, Edwin Tingey, Al Vecchione, and Marcus Wilford.
+We owe an important thank you to the production team who brought the series to the screen: to our producers, Peter Dale and John Pett; to our assistant producers, Vivian Ducat and Dr Howard Reid; to our tireless series cameraman, David South; to his assistant, Frank Bigg, to our sound-recordist, Anthony Wornum, to our production assistants, Anthea Cridlan and Hilary Harrison, and last but not least, our series film editor, Richard Spurway, and his assistant, Philippa Spurway.
+We should also like to thank Julia Alldridge, Bob Cummins, Maureen Dewick, Alan FitzJohn, Nicky Fox, Andrew Godfrey, John Goodyer, Sarah Hardie, Graham Hare, Lorelle Harker, Kenneth Hasler, Kate Jennings, Anne Leleu, John McGlashan, Doug Mawson, Sid Morris, Sue New, Stephen Oliver, Denis Perrin, Liz Ross, Clive Siddall, Janet Sinclair, Pat Southam, Sarah Stacey, Edwin Tingey, Al Vecchione, and Marcus Wilford.